Automate Intune Tasks with PowerShell and Microsoft Graph

 Network Monitor

-When you click on this request you find also some more details.
+When you click on this request, you also find some more details.
 This can be really helpful for HTTP POSTs to see the needed body or if you want to see the response content.

 Intune Graph documentation and graph explorer